Arwers/Arwers/README.md

 - 🏠 Living in Cracow, Poland
 - 👀 I’m interested in Data Science, Data Analysis and Software Development
 - 📚 Computer Science student at PK Cracow University of Technology
-- 🌱 I’m currently working on grocery web app (Python Flask)
+- 🌱 I’m currently working on discord bot 🤖
 - 📫 How to reach me -> marcin.fortuna@onet.eu

 <!---